Citation for this page in APA citation style. Close

 Bohm proposed an improvement on the original EPR experiment (which measured continuous position and momentum variables).
 Bohm's reformulation of quantum mechanics postulates (undetectable) deterministic positions and trajectories for atomic particles, where the instantaneous collapse happens in a new "quantum potential" field that can move faster than light speed.
 But it is still a "nonlocal" theory.

 So Bohm (and Bell) believed that nonlocal "hidden variables" might exist, and that new information can come into existence at remote "space-like separations" at speeds faster then light, if not instantaneously.
-This is the idea of entanglement.
+This is the complicated idea of entanglement, which information philosophy explains with a common cause and a hidden constant of the motion, but without the nonsense of superluminal signaling.

 The original EPR paper was based on a question of Einstein's about two particles fired in opposite directions from a central source with equal velocities.
 Einstein imagined them starting from a distance at t0 and approaching one another with high velocities, then for a short time interval from t1 to t1 + Δt in contact with one another, where experimental measurements could be made on the momenta, after which they separate.
 Now at a later time t2 it would be possible to make a measurement of particle 1's position and would therefore know the position of particle 2 without measuring it explicitly.

 Einstein implicitly used the conservation of linear momentum to "know" the symmetric position of the other particle.
 This knowledge implies information about the remote particle that is available instantly.
 Einstein called this "spooky action-at-a-distance."
-It might better be called "knowledge-at-a-distance."
+It would much better have been called "knowledge-at-a-distance."

 Bohm and his colleague Yakir Aharonov in 1957 proposed a new EPR-like thought experiment using two electrons that are prepared in an initial state of known total spin zero.
 Instead of measuring continuous variables position and momentum as in EPR, Bohm measures the discrete property of electron spin.
 If one electron spin is 1/2 in the up direction and the other is spin down or -1/2, the total spin is zero.
 The underlying physical law of importance is still a conservation law, in this case the conservation of spin angular momentum.